Vapb/PizzaFranchiseDatabase/README.md

  * Backups

 ### Dominos website contents :
-* Dominos has Coupons (Only one can be used byorder)
+* Dominos has Coupons (Only one can be used by order)
 * Dominos has a lot of restaurants in brazil and alot of employees
 * Dominos a small menus with four types of food(Pizzas, Sandwiches, Desserts and Beverages)
 * Dominos has a login system that allow customersto create users with their personal information